DamiaV/Jenealogio2/README.md

 * Coptic
 * Ethiopian
 * French Republican
-* French Republican with decimal time (10 hours in a day, 100 minutes in 1 hour, etc.)
+* French Republican with decimal time (10 hours in a day, 100 minutes in 1 hour, 100 seconds in 1 minute)
 * Gregorian
 * Hebrew
 * Indian